I’m not sure why anybody would argue with this statement, but people do.

 Once inside the hospital or doctor’s office, things often get worse.

-One (of many) things that inspired that post, but I failed to mention, was the story of Tashonna Ward, a black woman who died after she waited for hours at a hospital to be seen.
+One (of many) things that inspired that post, was the story of Tashonna Ward, a black woman who died after she waited for hours at a hospital to be seen.
 She collapsed and died while seeking quicker service.

 As the Black Lives Matter movement continues its’ protesting, I want to make sure that people realize that bias in health care is a systemic and ongoing issue.